sgermosen/Denunciado/README.md

 2. Only a Registered Owner and Logged Use, Can Edit or Delete a Proposal, only if the Status is not In Revision by Legislators StatusId==3.
 3. For Anonimous Denounces We Need to Take Imei or Device ID.
 --------------------------------

+* Api Service
+* Helpers Service
+* Device Service
+* DataService
+* Translate Service

 * List Of Denounces (Comming From API)
+   This is the *Main Page* where the list of each recent denounce can be displayed
     * Main Image, Title, Resume

 * Details Of Chossen Denounce (Comming From API)